 Before a court hearing, a settlement meeting may be held .
 Here your solicitor and barrister may reach a settlement between you and the person at fault.
 This means that you may never need to set foot in a courtroom.

 Either way, your case will be settled and closed, either at a settlement meeting or a court hearing.

 Types of Accident Claims

-An accident can occur in a magnitude of different ways, in general, they can be grouped into the following three categories:
+An accident * can occur in many different ways .
+In general, they can be grouped into the following three categories:

 Road Traffic Accidents *

 Road traffic accidents cover many different types of accidents.
 Most people may think of a car accident when road traffic accident is mentioned but this category also extends to:

 - Pedestrian Accidents